demisto/content/Packs/Automox/Integrations/Automox/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### automox-devices-list
 ***
-List all devices in an Automox instance based on group and organization permissions.
+List all devices in Automox based on group and organization permissions.

 #### Base Command